 Less than 100

-Home schooling is allowed in accordance with the regulations adopted by the Ministry of Education and Research (Art.
+Homeschooling is allowed in accordance with the regulations adopted by the Ministry of Education and Research (Art.
 23 BGS).
-According to the regulation (Koduōppe ja haiglaōppe tingimused ja kord) adopted on 11.08.2010 (in force 01.09.2010) there are
+According to Koduōppe ja haiglaōppe tingimused ja kord, adopted and enforced in 2010, there are two types of homeschooling:

-The school is responsible for arranging the home schooling in the case of the medical necessity.
-The schooling is publicly funded.
-The school, in cooperation with the parent, provides an individual work plan for the student.
-The work plan takes into account
+The school is responsible for arranging the homeschooling in the case of the medical necessity, and the schooling is publicly funded.
+The school, in cooperation with the parent, provides an individual work plan for the student, which takes into account

-the suggestions made by doctors and the counselling committee.
-This type of home schooling can take place at all school levels, including gymnasium.
+the suggestions made by doctors and the counseling committee.
+This type of homeschooling can take place at all school levels, including gymnasium.